Xbox system software: User interface

 The system software's interface uses a geometrical placement of squares and rectangular items that scrolls as a continuous vertical line, using the Metro design language that is also seen in Windows 8, Windows 10, and other Microsoft products.

 When Microsoft upgraded the Windows 8-based Core to a Windows 10-based one, they made a tour of the new user interface up on Xbox Wire, promising faster, easier navigation, improved community features and the return of Xbox Avatars.
 The UI includes a HOME screen, consisting of the top bar, the screenshot viewer ("Album") Icons, and shortcuts to the Microsoft Store, News, and Settings.
 The main feature on the home screen is a list of the most recently played games.
 Selecting any given title will give users more information about announcements, achievements, social activity and so forth.
-It is also more focused on the actual games they are playing, which is part and parcel of the company's new direction under Phil Spencer, the current head of Microsoft's Xbox division.
+It is also more focused on the actual games they are playing, which was part and parcel of the company's new direction under Phil Spencer, then-head of Microsoft's Xbox division.